Atkinson County, Georgia: Education

 Atkinson County is serviced along with Coffee County by the Satilla Regional Library System.

 Politics

+As of the 2020s, Atkinson County is a Republican stronghold, voting 77% for Donald Trump in 2024.
 Historically, Atkinson County has primarily voted for Democratic Party candidates in U.S. presidential elections up to 1960.
 Following Barry Goldwater's win in the county in 1964, it transitioned into a swing county until 2000.
 Since then, the county has remained reliably Republican.

+For elections to the United States House of Representatives, Atkinson County is part of Georgia's 8th congressional district, currently represented by Austin Scott.
+For elections to the Georgia State Senate, Atkinson County is part of District 8.
+For elections to the Georgia House of Representatives, Atkinson County is part of District 176.